briHalterman/weather-forecasting-app/README.md

 # Weather Forecasting App

 The **Weather Forecasting App** is a minimal web application that allows users to:
-1. Save locations (cities) in memory with their name, latitude, and longitude.
+1. Save locations in memory using manually entered coordinates, or by entering an address, which is converted to coordinates using the [Geocode.xyz API](https://geocode.xyz).
 2. View a list of saved locations.
-3. Fetch 7-day weather forecast data (temperature highs and lows) for a specific location using the [Open Meteo API](https://open-meteo.com).
+3. Fetch and display 7-day weather forecast data (temperature highs and lows) for a specific location using the [Open Meteo API](https://open-meteo.com).

 ## Setup Instructions